Saugus High School shooting: Shooting

-Towards the end of first period classes at Saugus High School on November 14, 2019, while some students were in the outside courtyard or quad, Saugus High School junior Nathaniel Berhow pulled a handgun from his backpack and fired on fellow students there.
+Towards the end of first period classes at Saugus High School on November 14, 2019, while some students were in the outside courtyard or quad, Saugus High School junior Nathaniel Berhow, who had waited for the first period classes to end for nearly a hour outside, put his sunglasses on, pulled a handgun from his backpack and fired on fellow students there.

 The weapon was later identified by Los Angeles County Sheriff as a .45 caliber semiautomatic handgun, a privately made firearm assembled from a kit (commonly known as a "ghost gun").
 Surveillance footage documented Berhow's actions: after he fired one round, the pistol apparently jammed.
 He fixed it, shot an additional four people with the next rounds, including one in the stomach, and used the last to shoot himself in the head.
 The shooting started at 7:38 am and lasted sixteen seconds.
 The handgun was found outside in the area of the shooting.

 Three off-duty police officers, who had just dropped off relatives at the school, were the first responders on the scene: a detective with the Los Angeles County Sheriff's Department and police officers from Inglewood and Los Angeles.
 They were joined within a minute by uniformed deputies on duty from the sheriff's station in Santa Clarita, as well as a sheriff's deputy who works at the school as the school resource officer.
 The Los Angeles County Fire Department said firefighters also responded to the shooting before 8 a.m.
 Santa Clarita is a contract city that uses county sheriff and fire services in lieu of operating its own police and fire departments.

 Many students fled the area and some left the campus, while warning others.
 Teachers moved students away from danger into classrooms.
 One injured student escaped the quad and took refuge in the school's choir room, where the teacher barricaded the door and rendered first aid.
 Of those who barricaded themselves in classrooms, many used lessons learned in school shooting drills to fortify their protection.
 One student recounted that a student passed out scissors to all students in the room following the drill's recommendation to arm themselves with scissors, chairs, or anything heavy, in case the shooter were to find the hiding students.

 Victims

 Two freshmen students, 15-year-old Gracie Anne Muehlberger and 14-year-old Dominic Michael Blackwell, were killed, along with the perpetrator himself.
 A singular bullet penetrated Muehlberger's backpack, entered her back, and exited through her chest.

-Two girls, aged 15 and 14, and a 14-year-old boy were injured.
+Three freshmen, Addison Koegle and Andrew Gardetto, both 14, and 15-year-old Mia Tretta, were injured.
 Four students were hospitalized at the Henry Mayo Newhall Memorial Hospital, three in critical condition, including the shooter.
 Two were transported to Providence Holy Cross Medical Center.
 The last injured student was released from the hospital on November 18.
 Aside from all being students of Saugus High School, the gunman and his victims reportedly had no known personal connection.